AgeOfLearning/todo-app/README.md

   ...
 }
 ```
 Next we'll add markup for the view.
-AofL JS uses "lit-html" for templating and the `static get properties` method is used by "lit-html" to decide which property changes should update the view.
+AofL JS uses [lit-html](https://lit-html.polymer-project.org/) for templating and the `static get properties` method is used by lit-html to decide which property changes should update the view.
 Let's add a list for the todo items and a form to enter them in `/routes/home/template.js`.

 ```javascript
 // routes/home/template.js